Nexumi/ConsoleBuddy/README.md

 # ConsoleBuddy

-> A better way to use Windows Command Prompt.
+> A better way to use the terminal.

 ## Features
 Always displays current directory and all files and folders in that directory